Published online Dec 19, 2019. doi: 10.5498/wjp.v9.i8.107

-Art therapies are advocated by national bodies, such as the United Kingdom’s National Institute for Health and Care Excellence, particularly to alleviate the negative symptoms associated with schizophrenia.
-The last meta-analysis is now a decade old and several new larger well-controlled trials have been recently published.
-A meta-analytic update is timely.
+Art therapies are advocated by national bodies, such as the United Kingdom’s National Institute for Health and Care Excellence, to alleviate the negative symptoms associated with schizophrenia.
+The last decade has however, seen several new larger well-controlled trials published suggesting an update is timely.

-A search of PubMed and Scopus was conducted until May 2019 for RCTs assessing symptomatic outcomes following art therapy.
+Searches of PubMed and Scopus were conducted until May 2019 for RCTs examining the impact of art therapies on psychosis (positive, negative and total) symptoms in people diagnosed with schizophrenia.
 Study quality was assessed using the Cochrane risk of bias tool.
-Random effects meta-analyses were conducted using Comprehensive Meta-Analysis (version 2).
+Random effects meta-analyses were used to derive overall effect sizes.
 Moderator analyses were conducted using both meta-regression and categorical comparisons.

-We identified 133 articles, of which 9 RCTs involving 948 participants (475 assigned to art therapy and 473 controls) met our inclusion criteria.
+We identified 133 articles, of which 9 RCTs involving 948 participants (475 assigned to art therapies and 473 controls) met our inclusion criteria.
 Using random effects models, we calculated pooled effect sizes (Hedges g) for end-of-trial symptomatic outcomes.
-Effect sizes were non-significant for total symptoms [g = -0.27, 95% confidence interval (CI) -0.60 to 0.05, k = 6] and positive symptoms (g = -0.10, 95%CI -0.35 to 0.15, k = 6); however, we did find significant negative symptom reduction (g = -0.42, 95%CI -0.70 to -0.14, k = 9).
+Effect sizes both for total symptoms [g = -0.27, 95% confidence interval (CI) -0.60 to 0.05, k = 6] and for positive symptoms (g = -0.10, 95%CI -0.35 to 0.15, k = 6) were non-significant; however, we did find significant reduction of negative symptoms (g = -0.42, 95%CI -0.70 to -0.14, k = 9).
 Meta-regression revealed that negative symptom reduction was larger in trials with a greater proportion of women and in trials with younger patients.
-Crucially, the negative symptom reduction following art therapies did not, however, emerge in trials that used blind assessment of outcomes.
+Crucially, the negative symptom reduction following art therapies was limited to lower quality trials and did not emerge in trials that used blind assessment of outcomes.